nielsing/yar/README.md

 Yar searches either by regex, entropy or both, the choice is yours.
 You can think of yar as a bigger and better truffleHog, it does everything that truffleHog does and more!
 Yar also does it faster and even finds more secrets (yes I know bold statement with no data to show it, I'll hopefully have some data to show it in the near future).

-Right now yar is in early development (v0.9.0), however it is still usable and I've found it to be performing better than truffleHog, both in performance and the number of secrets it finds.
-If you want to know more regarding the development of yar, consult the Future Plans section.

 ## Installation
 To install this you simply run the following command.
 ```
 go get github.com/Furduhlutur/yar
 ```

-Just make sure that you have the GOPATH environment variable set in your preferred shell rc and that the go/bin directory is in your PATH.
+Just make sure that you have the GOPATH environment variable set in your preferred shell rc and that the $GOPATH/bin directory is in your PATH.

 ## Usage
 ### Want to search for secrets in an organization?